Gateway configuration

 gateway.auth

-Do not confuse gateway.auth (gateway access control) with the top-level auth key — auth is
+Do not confuse gateway.auth (gateway access control) with the top-level auth key — auth is the LLM provider credential store and has no effect on gateway authentication.

 {